expo/expo/docs/pages/versions/unversioned/sdk/in-app-purchases.md

 ### `InAppPurchases.purchaseItemAsync(productId: string, oldItem?: string)`

 Initiates the purchase flow to buy the item associated with this productId.
-This function is void and the result must be handled in the callback that you passed in to `setPurchaseListener`.
+This function returns null as the result must be handled in the callback that you passed in to `setPurchaseListener`.
 This will display a prompt to the user which will allow them to either buy the item or cancel the purchase.

 Remember, you have to query an item's details via `getProductsAsync` and set the purchase listener before you attempt to buy an item.

+[Apple](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/StoreKitGuide/Chapters/Subscriptions.html) and [Google](https://developer.android.com/google/play/billing/billing_subscriptions) both have their own workflows for dealing with subscriptions.
+In general, you can deal with them in the same way you do one-time purchases but there are caveats including if a user decides to cancel before the expiration date.
+To check the status of a subscription, you can use the [Google Play Developer](https://developers.google.com/android-publisher/api-ref/purchases/subscriptions/get) API on Android and the [Status Update Notifications](https://developer.apple.com/documentation/storekit/in-app_purchase/enabling_status_update_notifications) service on iOS, both of which are REST APIs.

 #### Arguments

 - **productId (_string_)** -- The product ID of the item you want to buy.

-- **oldItem (_string_)** -- The product ID of the item you want to replace with this new purchase, typically a subscription such as when a user upgrades from monthly to yearly (Android only).
+- **oldItem (_string_)** -- The product ID of the item that the user is upgrading or downgrading from.
+This is mandatory for replacing an old subscription such as when a user upgrades from a monthly subscription to a yearly one for the identical content (Android only).

+#### Returns

+A `Promise` that resolves with `null` when the purchase is done processing.

 #### Example
 ```javascript